IIT-EnergySystemModels/openTEPES/README.md

 - Load level: one hour, e.g., 01-01 00:00:00+01:00 to 12-30 23:00:00+01:00, or **quarter of an hour**, e.g., 01-01 00:00:00+01:00 to 30-12 23:45:00+01:00

-  The time division allows a user-defined flexible representation of the periods for evaluating the system operation.
-Moreover, it can be run with time intervals of several consecutive hours (bi-hourly or tri-hourly resolution, depending on the hourly or quarter-hour definition) to reduce computational burden without sacrificing accuracy.
-The model can be run with a single period (year) or several periods (years) to analyze the system’s evolution.
+  The time division allows a flexible, user-defined representation of the periods for evaluating system operation.
+It can also be run with time intervals of several consecutive hours (bi-hourly or tri-hourly resolution, depending on the hourly or quarter-hour definition) to reduce computational burden without sacrificing accuracy.
+The model can be run with a single period (year) or several periods (years) to analyze the system's evolution.
   The time definition also allows for specifying disconnected representative periods (e.g., days or weeks) to evaluate system operation.
 The period (year) must be represented by 8736 hours because several model features representing the system operation are based on weeks (168 hours) or lunar months (made of 4 weeks, 672 hours)